 How do your own core values shape your approach to therapy?

-My core values are hope and authenticity.
-I believe in the power of hopefulness and that each of us has a purpose and the capacity to shift our experiences from places that are mired in patterns and defenses that no longer serve us.
+My core values are hope and authenticity; I believe in the power of hopefulness and that each of us has a purpose and the capacity to shift our experiences from the places that are mired in patterns and defenses that no longer serve us.
 I support my clients in becoming aware of themselves so that they can choose to live their most honest and authentic lives.

 Have you done any research-based work that you found particularly exciting?
 How does it inform your practice today?